ytong3/awesome-fs/doc/FS_design.md

 We can work out the size of inode table as follows.

 As previously discussed, we have 25600 blocks in total.
 We use the first block as the superblock.
 Then we consider the data bitmap, we need a bit for each block of the 100MB virtual disk.
 So we must have 25600 bits or 3.2KB for data bitmap, which requires just 1 block.
 For the same reason, we know that the inode bitmap also takes less than a block.
-By thining of the worst case, i.e. all files occupy only a block in the data region,  say x files, so x blocks in the data region, and x inodes.
-We have fe 1+1+1+x*
+By thining of the worst case, i.e. all files occupy only a block in the data region,  say x files, so x blocks in the data region, we also have x inodes.
+We have fe `1+1+1+x/(block_size/sizeof(Inode))+x = numOfBlock`

 ## data bitmap
 A bitmap used to indicate the availability of the data region, in terms of block.